Home > Living and Working Well > Health Conditions > Mental Health

 Views of the local community

-Healthwatch Blackpool surveyed patients using community based adult mental health services provided by Blackpool Clinical Commissioning Group (CCG).
-Their report, Community Adult Mental Health report (December 2016) summarises the views of people using the service to provide a broader and clearer picture of service provision across the area.
+Healthwatch Blackpool surveyed patients using community based adult mental health services provided by the-then Blackpool Clinical Commissioning Group (CCG).
+Its report, Community Adult Mental Health report (December 2016) summarises the views of people using the service to provide a broader and clearer picture of service provision across the area.

 National and local strategies (current best practices)